David-Kunz/gen.nvim/README.md

         init = function(options) pcall(io.popen, "ollama serve > /dev/null 2>&1 &") end,
         -- Function to initialize Ollama
-        command = "curl --silent --no-buffer -X POST http://localhost:11434/api/generate -d $body", -- The command for thr Ollama service.
+        command = "curl --silent --no-buffer -X POST http://localhost:11434/api/generate -d $body", -- The command for the Ollama service.
 You can use placeholders $prompt, $model and $body (shellescaped). debug = false -- Prints errors and the command which is run.
     }
 },